clebert/aws-simple/README.md

 Options:
-  --version   Show version number                                      [boolean] -h, --help  Show help                                                [boolean] --max-age   The maximum age (in days) of a stack, all older stacks will be
+  --version   Show version number                                      [boolean] -h, --help  Show help                                                [boolean] --min-age   The minimum age (in days) of a stack for deletion
-              deleted                                     [number] [default: 30] --preserve  Tags that prevent a stack from being deleted regardless of its age [array] [default: []] --yes       The confirmation message will automatically be answered with yes [boolean] [default: false]
+                                                          [number] [default: 30]
+  --exclude   Tags that exclude a stack from deletion      [array] [default: []] --yes       The confirmation message will automatically be answered with yes
+                                                      [boolean] [default: false]

 Examples:
   npx aws-simple clean-up
-  npx aws-simple clean-up --max-age 14 --preserve release prerelease --yes
+  npx aws-simple clean-up --min-age 14 --exclude release prerelease --yes
 ```

 ## Development